-Videos of naval and aerial drone attacks in Russian ports also highlights a general lack of advanced counter measures.
+Previous videos of naval and aerial drone attacks in Russian ports also highlights a general lack of advanced counter measures.
 Russian anti-air is often fired at near horizontal angles.
-Therefore, a lot of anti-air fire is going directly into civilian and port areas, across from wherever Russian Naval vessels are positioned.
 This is likely to lead to damage to port facilities and vessels and may potentially also wound or kill sailors or port workers.

-When using other Russian ports than those in the Black Sea, for example Arctic or Baltic Sea ports, it is possible that Russian authorities will try to recruit or coerce crews on visiting vessels with non-Russian flag or crew, to conduct sabotage of undersea cables by releasing the anchor and dragging it across cables or pipelines.
+When using Russian ports other than those in the Black Sea, for example Arctic or Baltic Sea ports, it is possible that Russian authorities will try to recruit or coerce crews on visiting vessels with non-Russian flag or crew, to conduct sabotage of undersea cables by releasing the anchor and dragging it across cables or pipelines.
 Such cases of recruitment have not been confirmed, but it is possible given the ongoing Russian effort to conduct sabotage of undersea cables in the Baltic Sea, and the requirement for plausible deniability.